MEDIA ADVISORY: Tropical Storm Isaias Update

 During severe weather, customers who are without power are encouraged to call 1-888-LIGHTSS (1-888-544-4877) to report their outage or click the "Report Outage" link on www.firstenergycorp.com.
 Customers should immediately report downed wires to their utility or their local police or fire department.
 Customers should never go near a downed power line, even if they think it is no longer carrying electricity.
 Extra caution should be exercised in areas where downed wires may be tangled in downed tree branches or other debris.

-- Water and Ice Locations: Water and ice are available to customers without service due to yesterday's storm.
+- Water and Ice Locations: Water and ice are available to customers without service due to the storm.
 For a list of locations, visit www.firstenergycorp.com/storminfo and click on "water and ice locations."

 - Customer Generators: Emergency power generators offer an option for customers needing or wanting uninterrupted service.
 However, to ensure the safety of the home's occupants as well as that of utility company employees who may be working on power lines in the area, the proper generator should be selected and installed by a qualified electrician.
 When operating a generator, the power coming into the home should always be disconnected.
 Otherwise, power from the generator could be sent back onto the utility lines, creating a hazardous situation for utility workers.